Home Heat Pump Guide

 Buffer Tanks and Thermal Stores

 Some installations include a buffer tank — a small insulated water tank that stores heated water.
 During defrost, the buffer tank continues to supply heat to the house, eliminating any perceptible drop in heating output.
 This is more common with underfloor heating systems.
+If you are considering how a heat pump fits your property, try our suitability checker.

 When Defrost Becomes a Problem